Dan Osman

-Daniel Eugene Osman (February 11, 1963 – November 23, 1998) was an American extreme sport practitioner, known for the dangerous sport of free-soloing, rock climbing without ropes or other safety gear.
-He participated in rope jumping, falling several hundred feet from a cliff then being caught by a safety rope, for which his record was over 1000 ft.
+Daniel Eugene Osman (February 11, 1963 – November 23, 1998) was an American extreme sport practitioner, known for his free solo climbing and big wall climbing.
+He is considered the inventor of the extreme sport of rope jumping, which is falling several hundred feet from a cliff then being caught by a climbing safety rope, for which his record was a free fall of over 1000 ft.

 Biography

 Osman lived a bohemian lifestyle, working as a part-time carpenter and living in Lake Tahoe, California.
 He was the subject of several rock climbing videos, which brought free-soloing to a wider audience.
 Osman was also instrumental in the development of the Cave Rock climbing area at Tahoe and many other areas in the Carson City area.
 Osman had one daughter, Emma Osman.

 Osman appeared in Eric Perlman's Masters of Stone series, free soloing Fire in the Hole (5.12b, now closed) on Cave Rock near Lake Tahoe, Atlantis (5.11+) on The Sorcerer in The Needles in the Sequoia National Forest, and Airy Interlude (5.10b, then 5.9) on The Witch, also in Needles (in California's Sierras).
 He also is featured crashing a BMX bicycle, ziplining off The Witch, taking a 192 ft whipper for fun in Yosemite, and on-sight free-soloing Bolder Display of Power (5.11).

 Osman gained a wider audience with his 4-minute-25-second speed solo of the route Bear's Reach (5.7), which was featured in Eric Perlman's film Masters of Stone 4.
 Osman's double dyno over the large gap between two holds for which the route is named has become an iconic image in American rock climbing.